Skip to main content

 The History and Scope of Section 1983

-This law was initially enacted as part of the Ku Klux Klan Act of 1871 and was originally designed to fight post-Civil War racial violence in the South.
-It was reenacted as part of the Civil Rights Act of 1964 and has become the primary means of enforcing all constitutional rights, including the right to be free from excessive force.
+Section 1983 was reenacted as part of the Civil Rights Act of 1964 and has become the primary means of enforcing all constitutional rights.
+Among those protected rights is the right to be free from excessive force.

-Section 1983 applies to cities, but it does not apply to states, state agencies, or the federal government (but if you are subject to excessive force by a federal officer, such as the FBI, you may still have a claim under federal law).
+Section 1983 applies to cities but not to states, state agencies, or the federal government.
+Suppose a federal officer, such as an FBI agent, subjects you to excessive force.
+In that case, you may still have a claim under federal law.

 In determining whether an officer was enforcing the law, a court will look at all of the circumstances, including whether the officer: